There are 4 ways to locate scores in the Music Library:

 Borrowing from other libraries

 If an item is not in the McGill Library collection, it may be available for consultation or loan at another Quebec library.
-Holders of McGill photo ID cards may obtain a CREPUQ borrowing card, which grants its holder limited borrowing privileges at participating institutions.
+Holders of McGill photo ID cards may obtain a BCI borrowing card, which grants its holder limited borrowing privileges at participating institutions.

 All Montreal residents may obtain borrowing privileges at the Bibliothèque nationale du Québec and other local public libraries.